tomaverlaine/tomaverlaine.github.io/_posts/2026-03-30-the-fallacy-xinxiang.md

 Yang Haisheng, frontman of Beijing's post-punk pioneers, was deeply impressed by the energy and originality of his former bandmate's new band.
 He decided to recommend them to Modern Sky, the Beijing-based indie label to which P.K.14 was signed.
 The band surely heard about this and threw themselves into writing original material.

-In 2010, the track "Rainwater Flows the Railway" was included on Modern Sky's sampler compilation album *Modern Sky 6*, and the band performed at the label's own festivals.
+In 2010, the track *Rainwater Flows the Railway* was included on Modern Sky's sampler compilation album *Modern Sky 6*, and the band performed at the label's own festivals.
 A formal contract followed in 2011, along with the recording of their debut full-length album.
 This made them the first band from Henan to sign with the Beijing-based record company, and it was covered in the local press.
 Around this time, Wang Xubo took a job at Xinxiang's newspaper.

 In October 2011, their debut album *The Terrible Silence*, produced by Yang Haisong, was released.
 Its overt debt to The Birthday Party struck listeners as something fresh, and the band was received warmly as a distinctive new voice from outside Beijing.